FAQ

 Will KCS film or livestream events?

-KCS events may be photographed, filmed, livestreamed, recorded, archived, edited, distributed, and used for promotional, editorial, commercial, social media, broadcast, documentary, recap, ranking, judging, app, website, sponsor, and VOD purposes, subject to applicable law and required minor consent.
+KCS events may be photographed, filmed, livestreamed, recorded, archived, edited, distributed, and used for promotional, editorial, commercial, social media, broadcast, documentary, recap, ranking, judging, app, website, and sponsor purposes, subject to applicable law and required minor consent.

 How do I report a safety or conduct concern?